-Lou, being among the followers helped him to understand the problems faced by the company and people, the unofficial organisational structure, their attitudes, the process deviations, the organisational culture and so on.
+Lou, being among the followers helped him to understand the problems faced by the company and people, the unofficial organizational structure, their attitudes, the process deviations, the organizational culture, and so on.
 He understood what kind of challenges he has.
 He patiently gathered suggestions and ideas and the ways to execute them.
 The constant communication helped him to understand the employees better which helped him further in influencing them at a later time.

 01. THE STRATEGY